Liverpool - West Brom: How to watch, stream, odds, team news, prediction

 Team news

-Liverpool could have Xherdan Shaqiri and James Mliner back from injury as they have been training, but even though Thiago Alcantara has also been back in training he will not be available for this clash.
+Liverpool gets Xherdan Shaqiri and James Mliner back on the bench, but Thiago Alcantara is not available for this clash despite returning to training.
 Virgil van Dijk and Joe Gomez remain long-term absentees.

 West Brom will be without their suspended captain Jake Livermore who was sent off in Allardyce’s first game in charge.
-However, influential playmaker Matheus Pereira is back from suspension which will give the Baggies a big boost.
+However, influential playmaker Matheus Pereira is back from suspension which could give the Baggies a big boost off the bench.

 Odds and ends (full odds provided by our partner, PointsBet)